Return to Home Page

 Exotic pools of clear water, water falls, tropical flowers, lush vegetation and beautiful people

 After some dismantling of the clutch we found that the clutch disk spring had become jammed against the pressure plate when the clutch was engaged.
 Several attempts were made to cut or remove the spring but nothing worked.
 The space available to remove the spring was too small!
 Since we have been home, mechanics have told us that it's an impossible task.
 Bill had to admit the problem could only be solved with special help from God and he asked for that help.
-After about three hours of moving parts, levering spring tension, and fishing with a coat hanger wire, Bill saw that the spring was positioned to escape...
-AND IT DID.
-All Bill could say was," I don't know ...
-I prayed, moved things around, and it just came out"!
+After about three hours of moving parts, levering spring tension, and fishing with a coat hanger wire, Bill saw that the spring was in his fingers, out of the clutch housing.
+All Bill could say was," I don't know ... we all prayed, and it ended up in my fingers"!
 "Praise God!"

 The problem made us grateful that God is not only the owner of the cattle on a thousand hills and master of the storm and sea but also God of the inch, the quarter inch and the cubic millimeter.
 We had to do the equivalent of getting something the width of a quarter through an opening the size of a dime.